-While our significant accounting policies are described in more detail in Note 2 to our consolidated financial statements, we believe the following accounting policies to be critical to the judgments and estimates used in the preparation of our financial statements.
+While our accounting policies are described in more detail in Note 2 to our consolidated financial statements, we believe the following accounting policies were critical to the judgments and estimates used in the preparation of our financial statements in the years ended December 31, 2021 and 2020.
+For the year ended December 31, 2022 these accounting policies were not considered to be critical to the judgments and estimates used in the preparation of our financial statements.